Adam22

-Adam Grandmaison (born November 24, 1983), more commonly known as Adam22, is an American podcaster and YouTuber.
+Adam Grandmaison (born November 24, 1983), known professionally as Adam22, is an American podcaster and YouTuber.
 He is the creator and host of the hip-hop culture-oriented podcast No Jumper.
 In 2017, Rolling Stone described him as "underground hip-hop's major tastemaker".

 Early life

 Grandmaison became a BMX rider at a young age and enjoyed hip-hop music, including Gucci Mane's hit "Bricks" that includes the line, "I'm ballin' like an athlete but got no jumper."
 This inspired the name No Jumper for his future blog and podcast.

 Career

 2006–2011: The Come Up and ONSOMESHIT

 In 2006, Grandmaison started the BMX website The Come Up.
 Later, he created ONSOMESHIT, a BMX biking team and BMX-based clothing line which at one point had a retail store on Melrose Avenue in Los Angeles.

 2011–present: No Jumper

 No Jumper was originally a blog on Tumblr created by George Potter.
 The blog, which was financed by Grandmaison, showed early interest in underground artists such as SpaceGhostPurrp and Clams Casino, and reviewed obscure Gucci Mane mixtapes, treating the underground with "critical attention".

-Revived in 2015, Grandmaison's No Jumper podcast, hosted on YouTube, focuses on interviews with rap artists and pop culture tastemakers.
-As of August 2023, the channel has about 1.6 billion video views.
+Revived in 2015, Grandmaison's No Jumper podcast, hosted on YouTube, focuses on interviews with rap artists and pop culture figures.
+As of July 2026, the channel has about 2.0 billion video views.
 It originally started as a BMX podcast with vlogs dedicated to Grandmaison's life running ONSOMESHIT's retail store.
-His interview of Memphis underground rapper Xavier Wulf soon turned viral within hip-hop communities, sparking Grandmaison's newfound interest in interviewing known figures within both underground and mainstream hip-hop.
+His interview of Memphis underground rapper Xavier Wulf turned viral within hip-hop communities, sparking Grandmaison's newfound interest in interviewing figures within both underground and mainstream hip-hop.

-Grandmaison, through his No Jumper podcast, has been noted for interviewing up-and-coming talent as well as established rappers.
-He has interviewed artists including Lil Yachty, Lil Peep, Pouya, Juice Wrld, Suicideboys, Young Thug, 6ix9ine and most famously XXXTentacion in April 2016; the latter interview has received over 21 million views as of 2023.
-This was the Florida rapper's first official professional interview, and it has been credited with giving him exposure to a wide audience.
+Through Grandmaison's No Jumper podcast, he has interviewed up-and-coming talent as well as established rappers, including Lil Yachty, Lil Peep, Pouya, Juice Wrld, Pop Smoke, King Von, FBG Duck, The Migos, PnB Rock, Suicideboys, Ghostemane, Young Thug, 6ix9ine, and most notably XXXTentacion in April 2016; the latter interview having received over 23 million views as of 2026 and remains his most popular interview on the No Jumper YouTube channel.

-In addition to underground and established rappers, Grandmaison through his No Jumper channel has expanded to interview a variety of artists and pop culture-oriented guests, of different careers and backgrounds including livestreamers, music executives, actors, YouTubers, music critics, and fashion designers.
+Grandmaison also interviews a variety of artists and pop culture-oriented guests of different careers and backgrounds, including livestreamers, music executives, actors, YouTubers, music critics, and fashion designers.
 Notable people interviewed include Anthony Fantano, KSI, Riley Reid, "Sugar" Sean O'Malley, Aaron Carter, and Charlamagne tha God.

 Rolling Stone described him as "underground hip-hop's major tastemaker" and "an advance scout searching for combustible new talent."

 The No Jumper YouTube channel had over 4.7 million subscribers and about 1.7 billion total views as of June 2024.
 Jon Caramanica of the New York Times described No Jumper as "The Paris Review for the face-tattoo set".